pintub/dataStructure-algo/DP.md

 - :bulb: LCS(str1, str2) = smallestOf(str1, str2)
 ##### :rocket: MCM (Matrix chain multiplication)/Partitioning type of DP problems
 - :bulb: New Type of DP question
-  - Usually recursion(i,j) can have multiple partitions.
-Recursively solve considering each partition and find best result. i <= Partition(k) < j
+  - recursion(i,j) will have multiple partitions.
+Recursively solve considering each partition and find best result. i <= Partition/k < j
+  - Go left to right as we are partitioning
+  - `VVIMP Intution` We will end up dividing array into many partitions at the end, at each step we divide one part to 2 parts.
+The smaller parts to again 2 smaller-er parts, so on
+  - Slight Variation: Divide array in "k" Segments w/ some Condition.
+Recursion tree node wont have both start and end indices, rather only one index.
 - Question: Given arr[] = {40, 20, 30, 10, 30}, Return min cost for multiplying the matrices represented by arr[] `or` Put parenthesis around matrices for minimum cost.
 Here, 4 Matrices = {40*20, 20*30, 30*10, 10*30}.
   - :bulb: Hint
     - Cost of Multiplication of 2 Matrices(X=a*b, Y=b*c) =>  #Number Of Multiplications Internally = a*b*c
     - A * B * C * D can be multiplied 3 types by using partitioning in between => (A) (BCD) or (AB)(CD) or (ABC) (D)
     - 2 memo[][] objects.
-One for cost, another for parenthesis.
-Nice to notice how parenthesis memo is built.
-Primarily recursion method returns cost, but parenthesis-building slicks in and builds memo for parenthesis also
+One for cost, another for parenthesis. `Nice to notice how parenthesis memo is built`.
+Primarily recursion method returns cost, but parenthesis-building sneaks in and builds memo for parenthesis also
 - Space Complexity = 2 * O(n^2), Time Complexity = O(n^3). n^2 cell and for each cell k=n is used .
 ##### :rocket: Palindrome Partitioning.
 Given a string "rixin" how many min# Partitioning can be done so that each partition is a palindrome.
 Output : 2 r|ixi|n .
 For input "nixin" ,Output is 0
 - For Maximum partitioning, @each character put a partition.
 So "rixin" has max 4 Partitioning.
 - :bulb: i <= Partition(k) <= j.
 Note inclusive of "j", as we need to consider the if whole string is palindrome
 - 2 memo[][] can be used.
 One for count(int), other for isPalindrome(boolean).
-Usage, isPalindrome(XstrY) is palindrome if X=Y and isPalindrome(str)= True.
-Nice to notice how parenthesis memo is built.
+Usage, isPalindrome(XstrY) is palindrome if X=Y and isPalindrome(str)= True. `Nice to notice how parenthesis memo is built`.
 It is actually independent of count calculation.
 At recursion call check ifPalindrome(m,n).
 If true, return Zero.
 While checking isPalindrome, fill memoPalindrome[][]
 - [Check Last Solution From GFG](https://www.geeksforgeeks.org/palindrome-partitioning-dp-17/)
 ##### :rocket: Boolean parenthesis.
 Given String "T ^ F & T" ,which has char ∈ {T, F, &, |, ^), How many ways If you put parenthesis, it can evaluate to True.
 - memo Pair[][].
 Pair<#Ways-True, #Ways-False>